revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-Java does not support multiple inheritance using classes.
-It can be achieved or implemented using interfaces.
+Java does not support multiple inheritance using classes.It can be achieved or implemented using interfaces.

 </blockquote>
 </details>

 ---

-23. Can you change the scope of a method or class using inheritance?
+23.Can you change the scope of a method or class using inheritance?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)